 4. License & Permit Bonds - Certain cities and jurisdictions require you to obtain specific licenses or permit bonds.
 While they’re called ‘bonds’, they’re closer to insurance, and they’re not hard to get.
 For example, in my city, you have to get a $50k general contractor’s bond to be able to work.

-5. Maintenance & Warranty Bonds - These bonds are common if you’re working on public/federal infrastructure.
+5. Warranty & Maintenance Bonds - These bonds are common if you’re working on public/federal infrastructure.
 They guarantee that there will be no issues or defects with your work for a specified length of time.

 6. Mechanics Lien Bonds - If a contractor or supplier has filed a mechanics lien on a property, a mechanics lien bond removes that claim on the property and attaches it to the bond.